 - Medtronic Inc. Prior representation of Medtronic in several matters involving cardiovascular stents and pacemakers.

 - Novartis Vaccines & Diagnostics and Novo-Nordisk.
 Novartis Vaccines & Diagnostics and Novo-Nordisk v.
-Bayer Healthcare LLC, Bayer AG, and CLS Behring LLC.
+Bayer Healthcare LLC, Bayer AG, and CSL Behring LLC.
 Representing Novartis Vaccines & Diagnostics and Novo-Nordisk in a patent infringement action involving a treatment for Hemophilia A. This case settled favorably.

 - The Rockefeller Univ. and Chiron Corp. (now known as Novartis Vaccines & Diagnostics).
 The Rockefeller Univ. and Chiron Corp. v.
 Centocor Inc. and Abbott Laboratories.
 Represented The Rockefeller University and Chiron in patent infringement litigation related to antibody based therapy for certain autoimmune disorders.
 This case settled favorably.

 - Holly Corporation.
 Frontier Oil Corporation v.
 Holly Corporation.
 Represented Holly Corp. in a breach of contract action that resulted from a failed merger with Frontier Oil Corp.
 Frontier Oil Corp. sued Holly Corp., claiming that Holly Corp. had breached a merger agreement and that Holly Corp.’s breach resulted in hundreds of millions of dollars of damages to Frontier Oil Corp.
 Holly Corp. counterclaimed, asserting that Frontier’s filing suit was the actual breach of the merger agreement.
 The case was tried in Delaware Chancery Court, resulting in a finding of no liability for our client, Holly Corp.

 Rankings & Honors